top of page

 Bio

-Evvin has a B.A. in set design and studio painting from Smith college, where they studied political theatre, propaganda, and the aesthetics of reflected and distorted light.
+Evvie has a B.A. in set design and studio painting from Smith college, where she studied stagecraft, historical theater, and the aesthetics of reflected and distorted light.
+In visual art, she specializes in traditional watercolor and brushed ink painting.
+Recent works combine classic hand painting with digital ink and photo collage techniques, in a modern-traditional illustration style that mimics stained glass.

-Evvin teaches solo tarot for creative misfits through their blog at Interrobang Tarot, and more recently, on Patreon.
-Artwork from Evvin’s tarot decks in progress was included in TAROT, by Jessica Hundley of Taschen’s Library of Esoterica, released August 2020.
+From 2015-2025, Evvie blogged her deck design journey while teaching solo tarot for creative misfits through Interrobang Tarot and Patreon.
+Artwork from Evvie’s tarot decks was included in TAROT, by Jessica Hundley of Taschen’s Library of Esoterica, released August 2020.

 Artist Statement